 On the hunt for renters insurance in Pennsylvania?
 With Lemonade, finding the perfect policy is a breeze.

 First of all, kudos for picking an awesome state to call home.
 Pennsylvania has a little bit of everything.
-You can choose the history and charm of Philadelphia, the bustle of Pittsburgh, the quaint hippy vibe of New Hope, or the natural beauty of Jim Thorpe.
+You can choose the history and charm of Philadelphia, the quaint hippy vibe of New Hope, the natural beauty of Jim Thorpe, or the bustle of Pittsburgh (which we consider one of the best cities for young professionals, FYI).

 Wherever you live in the Keystone State, you want to make sure you’re protected by renters insurance.
 Life is unpredictable, and having an up-to-date policy puts you in a good position if something unfortunate happens to your stuff.